Learning Path Overview

 - Familiar with basics of data analysis including databases, descriptive statistics, and typical business use cases.

-- How to explore and prepare data
+- Explore and prepare data

 - Develop ML models